fcerbell/fcerbell.github.io/_posts/en/2021-05-22-Debian113Server045IPTables-en.md

 EOF
 ```

-Given that every outgoing connection is blocked by default, I listed the official Debian repositorY IP addresses in a specific rule, to accept them and I added this rule to the OUTPUT chain.
+Given that every outgoing connection is blocked by default, I listed the official Debian repository IP addresses in a specific chain, to accept them and I will call this chain from the OUTPUT chain.
+It will be easy to add or remove IP from this chain.

 ```bash
 cat <<EOF >> /etc/iptables/rules.v4